 The first step to earning a manufacturer-specific diesel certification is often to enroll in a training program to get a core foundation of knowledge as a diesel technician, like what’s offered in the Diesel Technology program at UTI.

-Completing hands-on training and testing18
+Completing hands-on training and testing

 Most manufacturer-specific certifications require practical experience with the brand’s diesel systems and components.
-Often the completion of a specialized training program will result in the graduate obtaining certifications and even certain levels of technician status for the brand specifically.
+Often, the completion of a specialized training program will result in the graduate obtaining certifications and even certain levels of technician status for the brand specifically.

 Invest in Your Skill Set With Manufacturer-Specific Training